Are we really living in a computer simulation?

 * Fundamental Laws of Physics: The laws of physics could be a product of the simulation's programming, rather than fundamental truths of the universe.

-What Does It Mean to Live in a Simulation?
+What Does It Mean, or what would it mean, to really be Living in a Simulation?

 Living in a simulation would mean that our entire perceived reality, including our physical bodies, the world around us, and the laws of physics, are all part of a computer program.
 It's as if we are characters in a video game, but with a level of consciousness and agency that we might not fully comprehend.